top of page

 White Choko: The Rare, Rambling Wonder You’ll Want in Your Garden

 Move over zucchinis, there’s a new climbing hero in town.
 If you’ve never grown a white choko, you’re in for a treat.
-It’s rare, it’s productive, and it’s far more versatile than people give it credit for.
+It’s rare, productive, and far more versatile than people give it credit for.

 At Vast Harvest Permaculture, we’ve fallen head over heels for this underappreciated gem.
-And we’re not alone, gardeners across Australia are rediscovering the white choko, not just for its novelty, but for its insane productivity, resilience, and kitchen potential.
+And we’re not alone; gardeners across Australia are rediscovering the white choko, not just for its novelty but for its insane productivity, resilience, and kitchen potential.

 Let’s dig in…